Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 **Additional parameters for linear analog sensors**

-* **Fn** F0 = unfiltered (fast response), F1 = filtered (slower response, but noise reduced and ADC oversampling used to increase resolution)
+* **Fn** F0 = unfiltered (fast response), F1 = filtered (slower response, but noise reduced and ADC oversampling used to increase resolution).
+F1 is only available when using a port intended for thermistors, not when using a general input port.
 * **Bnnn** The temperature or other value when the ADC output is zero
 * **Cnnn** The temperature or other value when the ADC output is full scale

-**Note on the drivers temperature sensor**

-The Trinamic drivers used on Duets do not report temperature, rather they report one of: temperature OK, temperature overheat warning, and temperature overheat error.
-RRF translates these three states into readings of 0C, 100C and 130C.

 **P"nnn" parameter for "dhthumidty"**